3v3 Speed Tournament

 -Each team must have at least 1 pistol/shotgun player per team

-Players are limited to the following magazine restrictions that they can carry on their person:
+Players are limited to the following magazine restrictions that they can carry on their person including the one in their gun:

 -Rifle-Up to 4 Mags, Maximum of 800 bbs